ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Overview-&-Setup.md

 ```

 17. At this point you should be able to edit `config.py` in the following pages and build up your example system.
+The make up of the configuration will be covered there as well.